COURTNEY KRAMER PETROCCI, OWNER

 After receiving her associates in Arts & Science, she moved to the Chicago area to attend the dance program at Columbia College in downtown Chicago.
 She is currently teaching Hip Hop and Jazz, rotational classes and Adult tap.

 INSTRUCTOR TRAINING PROGRAM

-Summers Academy of Dance encourages qualified students to learn the art of dance instruction by allowing them the opportunity to train alongside our experienced staff.
+Engage Dance Academy encourages qualified students to learn the art of dance instruction by allowing them the opportunity to train alongside our experienced staff.
 Students who show aptitude, interest, and dedication begin their training by assisting instructors in class.
 As they become experienced, student teachers are given the opportunity to substitute teach as opportunities arise.

 Our staff is comprised of real dance instructors from a multitude of backgrounds – they are

 - Hold or are seeking degrees from accredited collegiate dance programs